- Automotive Interior Trim

 Click images to enlarge

 The EPA (Environmental Protection Agency) requires all diesel engines larger than 3 liters (.79 gallons) produced after January 1, 2010 to be equipped with a diesel exhaust fluid (DEF) or urea system.
 These systems remove nitrogen oxide (NOx) as it leaves the engine and helps increase fuel efficiency by reducing overall fuel consumption.

 Successful DEF Tank Manufacturing

-Regency Plastics has a proven track record of engineering and manufacturing technical blow molded diesel exhaust fluid (DEF) tanks, also known as urea tanks, for diesel vehicles and heavy machinery.
-Why choose Regency over other DEF tank manufacturers?
+We have a proven track record of engineering and manufacturing technical blow molded diesel exhaust fluid (DEF) tanks, also known as urea tanks, for diesel vehicles and heavy machinery.
+Why choose us over other DEF tank manufacturers?
 It’s quite simple – we can achieve difficult part geometries that our competitors usually shy away from.
 Our services and capabilities include:

 - Engineering and design support